 - High-definition 3-D vision system magnifies the view of the surgical field

-During the surgery, da Vinci translates the surgeon's movements into precise micro-movements that even reduce a surgeon's minute tremors.
-With the superior vision and precise movements, da Vinci allows highly skilled surgeons to perform minimally invasive procedures.
+During the surgery, the robotic arm translates the surgeon's movements into precise micro-movements that even reduce a surgeon's minute tremors.
+With the superior vision and precise movements, the robotic arm allows highly skilled surgeons to perform minimally invasive procedures.

 Only a handful of surgeons have mastered the advanced robotics technique.
 Our robotic surgery team is lead by Dr. Pier Cristoforo Giulianotti, chief of the University Of Illinois Hospital & Health Sciences System's Division of General, Minimally Invasive and Robotic Surgery.
 Not only is the University Of Illinois Hospital & Health Sciences System the nation's leading practitioner of robotic surgery, Dr. Giulianotti is also a world renown expert in this field.